ethanfeiges/FlaskAPI/README.md

 # FlaskAPI Setup Guide

-This API manages point collection and spending for a singular user.
+This API manages point collection and spending for a singular user from multiple payers.

 ## Endpoints